-Well, they make a lot of noise, and they poo everywhere.
+Well, they make a lot of noise, and they poo everywhere, so pigeons don’t get a lot of love.

-But pigeons are actually kind of colorful and cute.
+But they are actually kind of and cute.

 With distinctive red eyes.

-Turns out they are rather unique among birds, in that they produce “milk” to feed their young.
+Turns out they are rather interesting, too, in that they produce “milk” to feed their young.
 The “milk” is not produced in mammary glands, so it is not really milk.
 It is produced in the crop, an enlargement of part of the esophagus in birds that stores food.
 In pigeons, the crop lining produces a thick, nutritious liquid that is fed to the squabs.

 Interestingly, the crop milk is produced by both male AND female pigeons — so those 2:00 a.m. feedings are not solely a mother’s duty. . .not if you are a pigeon.
 Or a flamingo.